Closing On A House: Your Step-By-Step Guide

 Step 4: Planning What To Bring To The Table

 Most of the closing documents you’ll review and sign on closing day will be provided to you at closing.
-There are some items you’ll need to bring with you on closing day.
-To make sure you don’t forget anything on such an exciting day, create a bulleted checklist and check off your items as you pack them.
+There are some items you’ll need to bring on closing day.
+To make sure you don’t forget anything on such an exciting day, create a list and check off your items as you pack them.
 Start your list with these required items:

 - A form of identification, like a driver’s license, passport or government-issued photo ID

-- A cashier’s or certified check in the amount of closing costs due (cash and personal checks are not usually accepted)
+- A certified or cashier’s check in the amount of closing costs due or proof of a wire transfer (cash and personal checks are not usually accepted)

 - Your Closing Disclosure to compare to final paperwork